goodloop/autoware_auto_mirror/docs/tutorials/perception-stack.md

 In order to bring up the perception stack, point cloud data needs to be published to the `/lidar_front/points_raw` topic.
 Several methods for doing this are given below.

-Once sensor data is being published by one of these methods, continue on with the tutorial.
+Once sensor data are being published by one of these methods, continue on with the tutorial.

 ### Running a simulator